Recommendations

 Sacha Baron Cohen before Borat.
 Ali G, Borat, and Bruno all started here.

 Launched Sacha Baron Cohen's career and spawned the Borat and Bruno films.
 BAFTA-winning.
-A foundational text for cringe/prank comedy.
+Basically invented modern cringe comedy.

 Cozy weird